 So, feedback must be done within a time frame so that it has value and has a purpose.
 Do keep in mind that it should be actionable to work on it and make the best use of the provided feedback.

 Feedback is only valid when it is meaningful to your employees.
 It should inspire your employees for their future tasks and not degrade their morale.
 Once you provide feedback with an important message and good tone, it becomes meaningful to them.

 Not only does it encourage them to become better in their job, but they are more invested in the betterment of the organization.

 3. Keep it descriptive

 The feedback that contains minimal information can be confusing to your employees.
 Imagine getting feedback from your manager, but you are confused about what the subject matter was.
-To minimize such confusion, you must describe what the feedback is for and how it is going to affect them.
+To minimize such confusion, you must describe what the feedback is for and how it will affect them.

 4. Focus on Performance

-Once you are able to build a feedback system that solely focuses on employees’ performance, then they become more driven towards their goals and objectives.
-Making the feedback system effective and enhancing productivity.
+Once you can build a feedback system that focuses on employees' performance, they become more driven towards their goals and objectives—making the feedback system effective and enhancing productivity.

 5. Constructive Feedback

-For the feedback to be effective, you must convey it in such a way that your employees take it in a positive note.
-One sure-fire way to achieve it is by providing constructive feedback.
+For the feedback to be effective, you must convey it so that your employees take it on a positive note.
+One sure-fire way to achieve it is by providing meaningful feedback.